JesseGreat/alx-system_engineering-devops/0x01-shell_permissions/README.md

+#!/bin/bash
-su change a current user
+a script that prints the effective username of the current user